kunal-singhh/freddy-store-demo/README.md

     └── manifest.json             A JSON file holding meta data for app to run on platform

 Explore [more of app sample apps](https://community.developers.freshworks.com/t/freshworks-sample-apps/3604) on the Freshworks github respository.

+## Features
+- FE
+    - Add a feature to write documenatiosn inside readme from freddy
+    - For the request for generate docs, we can have an option of copy as markdown
+- BE
+    - Support for a live account with AMP instead of dev stack